joonakannisto/secintro-samples/README.md

 Python
 ------

-Because some of the students are more familiar with Python (or otherwise brain damaged) some Python examples are provided as well.
+Because some of the students are more familiar with Python (or have personal issues with Golang) some Python examples are provided as well.
 If the exercise depends heavily on some library, or the dude making the exercise work has found good copypaste sources only in the other language, either python sample or Golang sample could be omitted.

 Building Python
 ===============